What is @layer?

 3

 Your styles Any unlayered CSS you write.
-Highest priority — always wins.
+Higher priority than the component layer.

 Because component rules live inside @layer components and your CSS is unlayered, the browser gives your styles higher cascade priority automatically.
-You never need to out-specifiy a component selector or reach for !important.
+You never need to out-specify a component selector or reach for !important just to beat a default component rule.

 Overriding component styles